Skip to topmenuSkip to main navigationSkip to main content

 Disadvantages:

-• You may have bleeds between periods.
+• You may have some unexpected bleeding or spotting.

-• You may have some unexpected vaginal bleeding.
+• You may put on some weight.

 Are there any side effects?